minimav/running_app/README.md

 ![Recent progress](static/images/stats_tab_updated.png)

+For more details you can see the accompanying blog [here](https://minimav.github.io/running_app/).

 ## Technical notes

 OSM data is retrieved using the [osmnx](https://github.com/gboeing/osmnx) Python package.
 Routing and map matching is done using that data, which is stored in a SQLite database.
 A more scalable solution to support lots of users might be to load OSM data on the fly and use something like [OSRM](http://project-osrm.org/) for routing.
 How to deal with OSM segment updates is another question though, ditto supporting specifying segments in a challenge.